-The Company has a Certificate of Authority No. 2016/76R issued by the Insurance Commission (IC) to transact in life insurance business until December 31, 2018.
+The Company has a Certificate of Authority No. 2019/88R issued by the Insurance Commission (IC) to transact in life insurance business until December 31, 2021.

-The Company's registered address, which is also its principal place of business, is at Cocolife Building, 6807 Ayala Avenue, Makati City.
+The Company's registered office address, which is also its principal place of business, is at Cocolife Building, 6807 Ayala Avenue, Makati City.

-As of December 31, 2018 and 2017, the Company's subsidiaries and an associate (all incorporated in the Philippines), effective percentage of ownership and the nature of the subsidiaries' businesses follow:
+As of December 31, 2019 and 2018, the Company's subsidiaries and an associate (all incorporated in the Philippines), effective percentage of ownership and the nature of the subsidiaries' businesses follow:

-Company N Vame lanatory Notes Percentage of Ownership
+Company Name Explanatory Notes Percentage of Ownership

 Subsidiaries:

 UCPB General Insurance

-Company, Inc. (UCPB GE EN) (a) 100%
+Company, Inc. (UCPB GEN) (a) 100%

-Cocoplans, Inc. (Cocoplans) 1.00 (b) 100%
+Cocoplans, Inc. (Cocoplans) (b) 100%

-Ultra Security Services, Inc. ( Ultra) (c) 100%
+Ultra Security Services, Inc. (Ultra) (c) 100%

-Cocolife Asset Management 2
+Cocolife Asset Management

 Company, Inc. (CAMCI) (d) 100%

-Healthassist, Inc. (Healthassi st) (e) 100%
+Healthassist, Inc. (Healthassist) (e) 100%

-New Ultra Security Services, Inc.
+New Ultra Security Services, Inc. 141141

 (New Ultra) (c) 100%

-Archipelago Motors Corpora HOBURE AD OF INTERNAL (f) 54%
+Archipelago Motors Corporation (AMC) (f) 54%

-Associate - ARGE TA AXPAVEDS ASSISTANC LANCE
+Associate -

-Direct Link Insurance Agenc y, Inc. (A. 14) T DIVISION
+Direct Link Insurance Agency, Inc.

-(Direct Link) Date APR 29 2019 TSIS 45%
+(Direct Link) 45%